b3-kennedy/AIforCreativeTechnologies/README.md

-Dataset and models can be found in the OneDrive link below:
+Datasets and models can be found in the OneDrive link below: